ManosMrgk/Password_Vault_CLI/README.md

     If you forget or lose your part of the key then the file becomes useless!
     You cannot retrieve your data until you find it.
     The longer the part you choose to memorise the safer your vault is against brute forcing.

+# DISCLAIMER
+    This program was made as a part of a Python exercise for my students and is not by any means a replacement for a password manager.